AgentZman/rFactor2-RF2-Server-Helper/README.md

 ## To install and manage RF2 Server
 (Linux or Windows) Uses Python and Tkinter

-Windows Notes: Will Requires Python installation<br>
+Windows Notes: Will Requires Python installation.
 Linux Notes: Most Distros Include Python by default.

 ## Main Features